anthonyshort/deku/README.md

 ## Composition

-You can compose components easily but just requiring them and using them in the render function:
+You can compose components easily by just requiring them and using them in the render function:

 ```js
 import Button from './button'